Aylur/gnim/docs/gobject.md

 function getter<T>(typeDeclaration: PropertyTypeDeclaration<T>): void
 ```

-These decorators take a single parameter which defines the type:
+These decorators take a single parameter that defines the type:

 - any class that has a registered `GType`.
 This includes the globally available
-  `String`, `Number`, `Boolean` and `Object` JavaScript constructors which are
+  `String`, `Number`, `Boolean` and `Object` JavaScript constructors, which are
   mapped to their relative `GObject.ParamSpec`.

   - `Object`: `ParamSpec.jsobject`